-With that being said, here are some tips for you to review when you are deciding on a church home for you.
+But, enough about me, here are some tips for you to review when you are deciding on a new church home:

 1. Visit frequently.

-It can be tempting to attend one church service and automatically decide to join a church.
+It can be tempting to attend one church service and automatically decide to join a church; especially when you feel so happy, and you just heard an encouraging word.
 However, I encourage you to visit several times and get a feel for the overall culture of the church, including music, members, indirect messages, such as tithes and offerings, etc. Sometimes it is easy to allow a one-time visit to sway you into saying yes, because you are super happy and love your first experience, but it is necessary to visit a few more times and make a thoughtful decision.
+Sometimes when a visitor attends their first service, members will be super nice, but by the third or fourth visit, a smile can wear off, and a true attitude can appear.
+This is not always the case, but it is important to get a true feel for the church, and you will see what you need to see after a few visits.

 2. Evaluate ministries of interest.

 This is an important step because depending on your interests, spiritual gifts, or goals, you want to ensure that there are ministries or openness to begin ministries at your future church.
-For example, if you have children, does this church have a children’s church or youth ministry to support your children’s development?
+For example, if you have children, does this church have a children’s church service or youth ministry to support your child’s development?
 Are you a woman that enjoys meeting with other women, weekly or monthly, for encouragement, or support?
 Does this ministry exist?
 Be sure to evaluate what ministries are and are not available.
 This will help aid you in your decision-making process.
+It also may inspire you to join and start a ministry yourself.
+The point is, evaluate and keep your eyes open.

 3. Speak with the Pastor.